mikehuntemann/9x16/02-network-attached-media/02-filesharing-approaches.md

 Peer-to-Peer file-sharing had the missing incentive structure for offering the content permanently or 24h a day because the personal computers were not meant to be "always-on" devices as the "dedicated server".
 This led to a marketplace on the basis of altruism, therefore paving the way for the "free-rider problem".
 The problem describes the state of a market which becomes dysfunctional due to lack of transactional value or free access to products where the users end up by only taking and not contributing back.

 In combination with a limited upload capacity which was asymmetrical to the download rate (56k, ISDN, ADSL), which can be seen as a Web 1.0 read-only artifact, compromises more bandwidth for the download within the physical connection, which technically further incentives to "just use" services or to be a "end-user" – back to a client-only instead of a server-client combination as equal participant.
 In addition to all the technical limitations, the location-based regulatory frameworks  suppressed the usage of file-sharing by the narration of piracy (stresses existing or "legacy" copyright and "intellectual property" laws) that would later be even more extended my the Hollywood and the film industry ("You wouldn't steal a car!") which resulted in more threats of potential legal action against the service providers but further to each individual who was actively participating.
-These threads led to the shutdown of multiple, centralized services that could be held reliable against copyright infringements in the first place as a single-point of failure from a infrastructural perspective.
+These threads led to the shutdown of multiple, centralized services that could be held reliable against copyright infringements.
 But decentralized approaches and protocols would be "out-of-control", from a legal perspective.

 ### Wave One: File-sharing Services